-During fiscal 2020, our management engaged Mercer as compensation consultants to evaluate long and short-term executive compensation, director compensation and executive severance plans, and in fiscal 2019, our management engaged Marsh LLC, as compensation consultants to provide these same services.
+During fiscal 2021 and 2020, our management engaged Mercer as compensation consultants to evaluate long and short-term executive compensation, director compensation and executive severance plans.
 Our Compensation Committee later ratified these engagements.
-Mercer and Marsh LLC reviewed our executive officer and director compensation relative to a peer group and against survey data available to them.
-Each of Mercer and Marsh LLC ultimately developed recommendations that were presented to the Compensation Committee for its consideration.
-Based on the Marsh LLC recommendations, in September 2019, our board of directors approved a new non-employee director compensation policy that took effect on October 1, 2019, the first day of our fiscal year, and in September 2020, based on the Mercer recommendations, approved certain adjustments that took effect on October 1, 2020.
+Mercer reviewed our executive officer and director compensation relative to a peer group and against survey data available to them.
+Mercer ultimately developed recommendations that were presented to the Compensation Committee for its consideration.
+Based on the recommendations by Mercer, in September 2020, our board of directors approved certain adjustments to our non-employee director compensation policy that took effect on October 1, 2020.
 The terms of non-employee director compensation policy is described under "Director Compensation" below.